labgrid-project/labgrid/doc/getting_started.rst

 The system needs at least one coordinator and exporter, these can run on the same machine.
 The client is used to access functionality provided by an exporter.
-Over the course of this tutorial we will setup a coordinator and exporter, and learn how to access the exporter via the client.
+Over the course of this tutorial we will set up a coordinator and exporter, and learn how to access the exporter via the client.

 Coordinator